Saskatchewan Horse Federation Grants - Overview

 (Do not send pictures in the body of an email ALL documents must be sent in a PDF format)

-The purpose of the Athlete Assistance Grant is to provide financial assistance to individual athletes with their quest to achieve excellence in equestrian sport.
-It is designed to assist with training and competition opportunities and to thereby improve performance and numbers of athletes competing at the provincial, regional, national and or international levels of competition.
-Individuals ages 14 and up must submit proof that they have successfully completed “Respect in Sport” with Sask Sport.
-This course can be found at http://sasksrc.respectgroupinc.com/ free of charge.
-Any individuals ages 13 and under must submit proof that they have successfully completed the "Stay in The Game" Module.
-This course can be found at https://sitg.respectgroupinc.com/koala_final/ free of charge.
+The purpose of the Athlete Grants are to provide financial assistance to individual athletes with their quest to achieve excellence in equestrian sport.
+It is designed to assist with training and competition opportunities and to improve performance and numbers of athletes competing at the provincial, regional, national and/or international levels of competition.

 High Performance Frequently Asked Questions